SI669-classroom-f20/f20-hw4-lm2k-starter/README.md

 The ListMaker 2000 (LM2K) app is already fully functioning in terms of CRUD within the app’s memory (this is effectively the same as week7ListMaker1000 with no dummy data, a different name, and a different color scheme).
 Your goal is to connect LM2K to Firebase, so that all changes made in the app are made persistent across launches of the app.

 ## What to Do
-1. ccept the GitHub Classroom invitation.
+1. Accept the GitHub Classroom invitation.
 2. Clone this repo to your local machine.
 3. `cd` into the directory that was created when you cloned the repo (it should be called `hw4-listmaker2000-<your-github-id>`).
 4. Run `yarn install` to install all dependencies.